ChunTaoPengim/HQC_with_additive_fft_M4/README.md

+The TCHES paper is available at https://eprint.iacr.org/2026/739 .
 # HQC on Arm Cortex-M4

-This repository contains implementations of various cryptographic algorithms cross-compiled for an Arm Cortex-M4 microcontrollers.
+This repository contains implementations of HQC for Arm Cortex-M4 microcontrollers.
 Code can be tested using QEMU emulation or deployed on a STM32L4R5 Nucleo-144 board for performance benchmarking.

 ## benchmark results
 ### multiplications